10 Round the World Travel Myths Debunked

 If you hate your job or are questioning your career choice, then this is a great time to take advantage and try something new.
 A long term trip affords you the time and freedom that you simply don’t have in your daily life at home, so you may discover a new hobby or love that you can turn into a career, or you may decide that being a permanent nomad is for you.
 If you have skills that can be utilized from the road – web consulting, contract review for lawyers, teaching, writing, photography – it’s possible to earn a few extra bucks while traveling or turn it into a new career upon your return (or just stay on the road and work from there).
 Anything is possible, and if you aren’t happy where you’re at now, then take this time to make some changes in your life.

 While it is true that a big gap in your resume used to be looked upon as a major negative, the times are changing.
-With the world financial crisis still in full swing, there are tons of quality employees out there with gaps in their resumes.
-With unemployment still hovering around 10% in the US, many people are out of work.
-What you do with that time off is key to prospective employers.
+The world has been going through a massive financial crisis since 2008, so there are tons of quality employees out there with gaps in their resumes.
+Many spent months or even years collecting unemployment while looking for work.
+If you also have a gap in your resume but have something unique to add to your resume as a result, you might be the one who stands out.

 >> Find out how a career break can help you professionally